aimms/documentation/webui/list-widget.rst

     MyListsGroups(indexUsers,webui::indexListGroupOrder,webui::indexListGroupSpec)
     MyListGroupItems(indexUsers,webui::indexListGroupOrder,webui::indexNoOfListItems,webui::indexListGroupItemsSpec)

-You can then slice these string parameters on :token:'indexUsers' with an element parameter that determines the current user.
+You can then slice these string parameters on :token:`indexUsers` with an element parameter that determines the current user.

 ..
 Note::